The Best Fabric, Foam & Zippers for Marine Interior Cushions

 Not a liveaboard?
-In that case, we recommend a Medium Density Polyurethane Antimicrobial Foam or Dry Fast Foam for your cabin cushions.
-You can use High Density if you want to, though it's not necessary for only occasional boaters.
-Though it will last much longer than Medium Density and Dry Fast, it is also more expensive than Medium Density and does not drain water and breathe as efficiently as Dry Fast.
+In that case, we recommend an antimicrobial, CushionRite® Standard medium density polyurethane foam (1.8 pounds per cubic foot) or CushionRite® Dry Fast Foam for your cabin cushions.
+You can use high density if you want to, but it's not necessary for only occasional boaters.
+Though it will last much longer than medium density and Dry Fast, it is also more expensive than medium density and does not drain water or breathe as efficiently as Dry Fast.
 If you are making mattress cushions, we recommend Dry Fast Foam.
 Dry Fast has open pores, which allow air to circulate through the foam.
 This makes for a cool and comfortable mattress.
 Dry Fast is also antimicrobial.

 For more information about foam, check out our blog "Selecting the Right Marine Interior Foam" (#300055XHT).